 Whilst exploration continues to identify major new finds across the world, these are increasingly less accessible and require complex engineering solutions to deliver effective operations and supply.
 Additionally, the significant and rising operating costs of mature fields and existing installations are driving the sector to seek suitably qualified engineers who are able to support operations and initiate improvements within the main strands of oil and gas exploration, production and processing in challenging offshore, onshore and sub-sea environments.

-This course will provide you with specialist education in oil and gas engineering and help to equip you with the theoretical and practical knowledge and skills required by the industry to solve and manage oil and gas engineering problems and complexities and to optimise existing processes to deliver increased efficiencies.
+One of the few of its kind in the UK, this course will provide you with specialist education in oil and gas engineering and aim to provide you with the theoretical and practical knowledge and skills required by the industry to solve and manage oil and gas engineering problems and complexities, and to optimise existing processes and deliver increased efficiencies.